 Is ASD Diagnostic Testing covered by my insurance?

-ASD Diagnostic Testing at NESCA is covered by Blue Cross Blue Shield (BCBS).
-NESCA can provide receipts for ASD Diagnostic Testing for clients to attempt to submit to their insurance carrier, should they not have insurance through the above carrier.
+A portion of the evaluation is covered by Blue Cross Blue Shield (BCBS).
+NESCA can provide receipts for clients who have a different insurance provider.
 NESCA does not submit ASD Diagnostic Testing claims to any carrier other than BCBS and cannot guarantee any reimbursement when claims are submitted to them by the client.

 When and how will I receive the results?

 Results and recommendations are reviewed and discussed in a virtual diagnostic feedback meeting with caregivers.
-In order to provide rapid access to appropriate services, caregivers receive immediate access to the final written diagnostic report within 24 hours of the caregiver feedback meeting.
+A written report will be sent to the parents within 2 weeks of the feedback session.

 What’s “next” after my child participates in ASD Diagnostic Testing?

-The written ASD diagnostic testing report provides the documentation needed to access ASD-specialty treatments and services (including Applied Behavior Analysis (ABA) therapy).
-NESCA’s diagnostic testing reports also provide families with tailored referrals to effective interventions and therapies based on your child’s needs, including Speech and Language Therapy, Occupational Therapy, Physical Therapy and Parent Consultation/Coaching.
+The written report provides the documentation needed to access ASD-specialty treatments and services (such as Applied Behavior Analysis (ABA) therapy).
+NESCA’s reports also provide families with tailored referrals to effective interventions and therapies based on your child’s needs, including Speech and Language Therapy, Occupational Therapy, Physical Therapy and Parent Consultation/Coaching.
 NESCA’s ASD Diagnostic Clinic is dedicated to family-centered care and offers ongoing consultation and support with NESCA’s early childhood and ASD experts following first diagnosis.
 NESCA will remain available to you and your child from early childhood into adulthood to support important transitions, such as the transition from early intervention to preschool, preschool to kindergarten or middle school to high school.

 I completed checklists for developmental delays and ASD at my pediatrician’s office.
 Do I still need ASD Diagnostic Testing?